chaotic-society/theoretica/README.md

 ## Progress
 Most functionalities have already been implemented, but test cases and documentation are in need of writing.
 Benchmarking different algorithms may be also used to enchance the library.
 Core functions which are currently under development are:
-- Matrix determinant
-- powf, exp, sin, cos, tan (only the **architecture independent** versions, they already work properly on x86 machines)
+- powf, cos, tan (only the **architecture independent** versions, they already work properly on x86 machines)

-- asin, acos, atan, atan2 (Inverse trig functions)
+On x86 based architectures, if **UROBORO_X86** is defined, the library should be stable and precise for most applications.
 See [Future development](https://github.com/mattiaisgro/uroboro/blob/master/README.md#future-development) for information about new features which might get implemented.

 ## Macros